MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### IBM Connections
 _Publisher: BA Insight_

-BA Insight's IBM Connections Connector was specifically developed for IBM Connections, establishing a secure connection to the Connections application and mapping the content including metadata and attachments from the Connections schema to the search engine schema.
+BA Insight's IBM Connections Connector was specifically developed for IBM Connections.
+This establishes a secure connection to the Connections application.
+This connection includes metadata and attachments.
 It then extracts content and feeds it to the search engine in a process called crawling.

 [Deploy this Graph connector](https://www.bainsight.com/connectors/ibm-connections-connector-sharepoint-azure-elasticsearch/)

 ### IBM Connections
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from IBM Connections and intelligently searching it with Microsoft Graph.
 It robustly indexes public and personal files, blogs, wikis, forums, communities, bookmarks, profiles, and status updates from on-premises Connections instances in near real time.
-The connector fully supports IBM Connection’s built-in user and group management, as well as Connections installations based on Active Directory and other directory services.
+The connector fully supports IBM Connection’s built-in user and group management, as well as Connections installations based on Entra ID and other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-ibm-connections-connector)